Adam Richie-Halford

 Director of Technology & Innovation — Stanford University — ROAR / Graduate School of Education

-- Technical owner for data governance, privacy, and user safety on a K-12 platform: system-of-record decisions, retention/deletion, least-privilege access, vendor security review, and FERPA-aligned controls on student PII.
+- Technical owner for data governance, privacy, and user safety on a K-12 platform.
+System-of-record decisions, retention and deletion, least-privilege access, vendor security review, and FERPA-aligned controls on student PII.

-- Stood up the engineering foundations — monitoring, audit logging, error tracking, CI/CD, environment management, on-call — that turned a research codebase into something districts trust for daily classroom use.
+- Stood up the engineering foundations: monitoring, audit logging, error tracking, CI/CD, environment management, on-call.
+The work that turned a research codebase into something districts trust for classroom use.

-- Leading a multi-stage platform modernization onto a TypeScript Vue front-end, Express services, and Postgres with FGA-based authorization — moving fragile research-era logic into explicit, testable services aligned to the user journey (rostering → assignment → assessment delivery → reporting) and de-risking the migration of 800K+ historical assessment runs without a single integrity incident.
+- Leading a multi-stage platform modernization onto a TypeScript Vue front-end, Express services, and Postgres with FGA-based authorization.
+The work moves fragile research-era logic into explicit, testable services aligned to the user journey (rostering → assignment → assessment delivery → reporting).
+800K+ historical assessment runs migrated without a single integrity incident.

 Postdoctoral Scholar & Software Engineer — ROAR — Stanford University — Developmental-Behavioral Pediatrics

-- Built browser-based, validated reading assessments — the engineering foundation of what later became the ROAR platform I now lead.
+- Built browser-based, validated reading assessments.
+This was the engineering foundation of what later became the ROAR platform I now lead.
 TypeScript front-end, Python data pipelines, hand-tuned for cross-device delivery in real classrooms.

 Data Science Postdoctoral Fellow & Open-Source Maintainer — University of Washington — eScience Institute

-- Designed APIs, shipped releases, and ran the user community for production-grade open-source software used by labs worldwide — pyAFQ (Nature Methods), Groupyr (JOSS), AFQ-Insight (PLOS Computational Biology), Cloudknot (SciPy 2018).
-Reviewed external PRs, triaged production-grade issues, and owned the release pipeline.
+- Designed APIs, shipped releases, and ran the user community for open-source software used by labs worldwide: pyAFQ (Nature Methods), Groupyr (JOSS), AFQ-Insight (PLOS Computational Biology), Cloudknot (SciPy 2018).
+Reviewed external PRs, triaged issues, and owned the release pipeline.

 Graduate Research Assistant — DOE Computational Science Fellow — University of Washington — Department of Physics